 The Cathedral Of San Juan Bautista is a perfect example of the religious history of San Juan.
 With stunning architecture and artwork, as well as containing the grave of Spanish explorer Juan Ponce De Leon, it perfectly combines Puerto Rico’s history and culture.

-There are even a number of beautiful squares in Old San Juan, such as the Plaza De Armas.
+Beautiful, cobbled streets weave throughout San Juan, linking the buildings of Old San Juan with other attractions like the Maria Magdalena De Pazzis Cemetery, and beautiful squares such as the Plaza De Armas.
 These allow you to sit back and enjoy a meal or a drink while taking in the beautiful architecture and culture Old San Juan has to offer.